LDAWG-a11y/a11yWebApp/src/guides/wcag-checklist-mvp-testing.md

 ## Script for testing.

-Firstly, starting at the top of the page, looking at the title of the tab, does this makes sense?
-Is the page title in use the same as the page you are on? **(Page titled)** use the tab key to move through the page.
-Can you see **(Focus Visible)** where you are tabbing to or does the page move somewhere other than expected **(On Focus)** Can you get to each link or element with no issues, does the page wrap when you have got to the bottom? **(Focus Order, Keyboard, and No Keyboard Trap)** When tabbing through are there any options to skip to content so you do not have to tab lots of times to get to the page main section **(Bypass Blocks)** When using the tab button does it move down the page in a logical order? **(Meaningful Sequence, Info and Relationships).**
+Firstly, starting at the top of the page, looking at the title of the tab, does this makes sense and is it easy to distinguish from other open tabs?
+Is the page title in use the same as the page you are on and does it reflect the organisation responsible? **(Page titled).** Using just the tab key can you move through the page and interact with every element that you could click on with a mouse or pointer for example links, buttons and menus? **(Keyboard).** When tabbing through are there any options to skip to content so you do not have to tab lots of times to get to the page main section **(Bypass Blocks).** When using the tab button does it move down the page in a logical order - typically top to bottom and left to right or does the page move somewhere other than expected **(Meaningful Sequence, Focus Order).** Can you clearly see where you are tabbing (through a border around each selected element) **(Focus Visible)**?
+Does the page wrap when you have got to the bottom (automatically return to the first interactive element)?
+Did you get stuck anywhere e.g. embedded Twitter feeds **(No Keyboard Trap).**

 Next check how the page works when you zoom in, set the zoom to 300+% \[I check to 400%] and make sure you can still tab around and use all the options as you would expect. **(Reflow).**